Kevin Newman Player Props: Reds vs. Dodgers

 Kevin Newman At The Plate

+- In 64.3% of his 42 games this season, Newman has picked up at least one hit.
+He's also had 10 multi-hit games.

-- He has gone deep in two of 41 games played this year, and in 1.3% of his plate appearances.
+- He has hit a home run in two of 42 games played this year, and in 1.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.